Matrix: Peer-to-Peer Multi-Agent Synthetic Data Generation Framework: Introduction

 \item We evaluate Matrix on three representative case studies: Collaborative Reasoner~\cite{ni2025collaborative}, NaturalReasoning~\cite{yuan2025naturalreasoningreasoningwild28m}, and Tau2-bench~\cite{barres2025tau2}.
 Matrix achieves \textbf{2--15$\times$ higher token throughput} than specialized baseline systems while maintaining comparable output quality.

 \item Matrix is built entirely on an \textbf{open source stack}, including SLURM, Ray, vLLM, SGLang, and Apptainer.
 It supports both open-weight models and LLM API proxies.
-We will release the framework to the community to foster open development and collaborative research. \end{enumerate}
+We have open sourced the framework to the community to foster open development and collaborative research. \end{enumerate}